SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

-# Search query for SDG 01 - No Poverty, Bergen topic-approach.
+# Search query for SDG 01 - No Poverty, Bergen action-approach.

-***Current status**: Not under active development, awaiting the action approaches to be finished.
-Similar to the original version (v2019.11).*
+**Current status**: This string is currently the action version, and is being converted to topic.
+Do not use yet.

 **Contents**

-1. Full query in copy-pasteable format
+1. Full query
-2. General notes about method for SDG 1
+2. General notes
-3. Documentation and string sections for each target
+3. Documentation and strings for each target
+4. Contributions
+5. Footnotes

 ## 1. Full query